-We sourced liquid biopsy sequencing costs from the manufacturers of the available liquid biopsy tests in Ontario.
-The cost of the Guardant Health liquid biopsy was \$3,490 USD (Email communication, Guardant, 2023-09-14).
-We converted to Canadian dollars using a 1.317 spot exchange rate for an estimated cost of \$4,596.33 CAD.
-We sourced the cost of the FoundationOne Liquid CDx at \$6,193.60

-CAD (Email communication, Roche 2023-11-23).
-We took the average of both testing costs for an estimated liquid biopsy sequencing cost of \$5,393.47 CAD.
+We sourced liquid biopsy sequencing costs from 2 manufacturers of liquid biopsy tests available in Ontario.
+The cost of Guardant Health's test was \$3,490 USD (Guardant Health, email communication, September 14, 2023).
+We converted this value to Canadian dollars using a 1.317 spot exchange rate, arriving at an estimated cost of \$4,596.33 CAD.
+The cost of the FoundationOne Liquid CDx test was \$6,193.60 CAD (Roche Canada, email communication, November 23, 2023).
+We took the average of both test costs to arrive at an estimated cost of \$5,393.47 CAD.

-We conducted a scenario analysis using the cost of an inhouse developed liquid biopsy test sourced from Ezeife et al.174 We did not consider test development or capital acquisition costs in this scenario analysis.
+We conducted a scenario analysis using the cost of a liquid biopsy test developed in house reported by Ezeife et al.174 We did not consider test development or capital acquisition costs in this scenario analysis.